pian13131/sngn/Java/JavaInterview.md

 #### What do you understand by an IO stream

-The stream is a sequence of data that flows from source to destination.
+The stream is a sequence of **data** that **flows from source to destination**.
 It is composed of bytes.
 In Java, three streams are created for us automatically.

 - System.out: standard output stream
 - System.in: standard input stream